 2. Weird/vague subject lines

 An annoying subject line will immediately mark your email as spam in the mind of the recipient.
 Make it stand taller than the rest!

-3. Irrelevant content
+3. Subscribers hate irrelevant content

 If you’re using an email marketing platform like mailingmanager, you can segment, automate and personalise emails to ensure the right stuff gets to the right people.

 Read the last email you sent that didn’t perform well.
 Do the words leap off the page or are they dull and full of errors?

 5. You spent five paragraphs talking about yourself

 Your subscribers care about one thing – themselves.
 Rambling on about your company and how many awards you have won’t win you any friends (or customers).
 Make the email about them.

 There’s a limit to how much email one person can take – particularly if it originates from the same recipient.
 Do you want your subscribers to hate your very name?